eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/qos.rst

 	dds::core::policy::Reliability rel(dds::core::policy::ReliabilityKind::RELIABLE, dds::core::Duration(8, 8));
 	wqos.policy(rel);

-Whereas getting of QoSPolicies can be done either through the right-shifting the QoSPolicy "out of" the QoS:
+Getting of QoSPolicies can be done by:

+Either through the right-shifting the QoSPolicy "out of" the QoS:

 .. code:: C++